If you’ve recently become self-employed or your hours have reduced, you might be nervous about remortgaging.

 If you have less than one year of accounts, you might struggle to prove your average income level, but a remortgage adviser might be able to find a company who’ll consider your application.

-Is It Easier to Get a Self-Employed Remortgage with the Same Lender?
+Is It Easier to Get a Self Employed Remortgage with the Same Lender?

-It can be easier to stay with the same lender, regardless of whether you're self-employed or employed, but it might not be beneficial over time.
-You wouldn't remortgage with the same lender, you'd get a product transfer - or a further advance if you wanted to borrow more money.
-Choosing whether to stay with an existing lender can be a difficult decision, especially when faced with cheap remortgage deals from other lenders.
+It can be easier to stay with the same lender, regardless of whether you're self employed or employed, but it might not be beneficial over time.
+You wouldn’t remortgage with the same lender; you’d likely get a product transfer – or a further advance if you wanted to borrow more money.

-However, staying with your existing lender may be less competitive as an existing customer, making changing your remortgage an attractive option.
-Your existing lender might incentivise your loyalty by reducing or eliminating some of the fees for transferring you on to a new product.
-A remortgage adviser can take a look at all of the pros and cons with you and ensure that you understand the choices you have.
+However, staying with your existing lender may be less competitive as an existing customer, which could make switching to a new remortgage deal an attractive option.
+On the other hand, your existing lender might incentivise your loyalty by reducing or eliminating some of the fees for transferring you to a new product.

-Can I Get a Remortgage on Part-Time Hours?
+Can I Get a Remortgage on Part Time Hours?

-If you’re on part-time hours, as with all remortgages, your ability to obtain a remortgage will be based on whether you can afford the repayments.
+If you’re on part time hours, as with all remortgages, your ability to obtain a remortgage will be based on whether you can afford the repayments.
 If you’re struggling to pay your current mortgage, then it might be a good time to discuss this with a remortgage adviser, as you still have a number of options.

 Some of those options include extending the mortgage term, for instance, from 10 to 20 years.
 Your adviser will explain that this might reduce your monthly repayments, which can increase your chances of a successful application.
 However, increasing your term will mean that you pay more interest (cost borrowing) as you’re taking longer to pay the money back.